Alchemy: Dire Straits Live: Outtakes

 An edited version of "Portobello Belle" (length: 4:33) and a remixed version of "Telegraph Road" were included on the CD version of the compilation Money for Nothing, released in 1988 (Money for Nothing was re-mastered in 1996 as part of the "Dire Straits Re-Mastered" series and was re-released in June 2022).

 The three missing songs were newly mixed and inserted into the Alchemy running order for the box set Live 1978-1992 which was released in November 2023 (the other songs were remastered from the original mix), however this version of the album omits the "Rocks and the Thunder" intro to "Going Home" like the original LP did, and swaps the order of "Telegraph Road" and "Solid Rock".
 Also, "Portobello Belle" (7:22) has the full intro, but a shortened outro.

-Live 1978-1992 Box Set Track Listing
+Live 1978-1992 box set track listing

-In November 2023, the album was re-released as a triple LP and double CD in the new box set Live 1978-1992, newly remastered by Guy Fletcher.
-On both the vinyl LP and the CD, “Telegraph Road” and “Solid Rock” are in reverse order from the original album.
+In November 2023, the album was re-released as a triple LP and double CD in the new box set Live 1978-1992, newly remastered by Andy Walter.
+On both the vinyl LP and the CD, "Telegraph Road" and "Solid Rock" are in reverse order from the original album.